maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Returns the :class:`HildonAppMenu` assigned to ``self``, or None if it's unset.
 Note that the window is still the owner of the menu.

-        Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`HildonWindow.get_main_menu` instead.
+        Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`Window.get_main_menu` instead.

         :returns: a :class:`HildonAppMenu`